Score-Inc/AnimeGamePatch/README.md

 - [x] Autoscript

 # 3.1 Android
-If you still want play 3.1 for Android go to [here](https://elaxan.com/NotMain/)
+If you still want play 3.1 for Android go to [here](https://elaxan.com/NotMain/) and download with support using Termux

 # GCAndroid
 Want play localhost on your android phone?\